-The ACT's continued growth relies heavily on delivering investment in infrastructure as well as stimulating private sector investment in other areas.
+The NT's economic future relies heavily on delivering the record investment in infrastructure as well as stimulating private sector investment in other areas.
 To achieve this, we need a strong ecosystem of productive businesses, ready to take the lead on innovation and collaboration.
-Consult Australia member businesses are critical to the delivery of the investment in infrastructure and construction.